 - The question hook.
 "How many of you, in the last week, made a decision based on something you saw on social media?
 Now imagine that same decision being made by every teenager in this room, every day, for the next ten years.
 The motion before us is whether social media does more harm than good.
 I am here to argue that it does."

 - The story hook.
 "Last year, a sixteen-year-old in Punjab was suspended for posting an opinion online.
 The post was three sentences long.
 It was also true.
-The motion before us is whether students should have free-speech protections in school.
+The motion before us is whether students should have free speech protections in school.
 I am here to argue that they should."

 After the hook, name the motion, name your side, and preview your case in one sentence.
 That entire opening should run about 90 words for a five-minute debate.